 top of page

-The term Euthanasia originates from the greek word meaning "Good Death".
-Our goal is to help your pet at the end of life to pass over the rainbow bridge without pain or stress.
-Making the decision to say goodbye to your pet is one of the most difficult you will have to make.
-Dr. Walling will be there to help you through the entire process.
-You can be with your pet for the entire process or as much as you feel comfortable.
-Each step will be explained in detail so that you will be aware of what to expect.
+The term euthanasia originates from the Greek word meaning “good death.”
+Our goal is to help your pet at the end of life pass over the rainbow bridge without pain or stress.
+Making the decision to say goodbye to your pet is one of the most difficult choices you will ever face.
+Dr. Walling will be there to guide you through the entire process, providing compassionate support for families choosing in home pet euthanasia in New Fairfield, CT.
+You may be with your pet throughout the visit or for as much of the process as you feel comfortable.
+Every step is explained in detail so that you will be aware of what to expect.

 At Home Euthanasia